DataDog/chaos-controller/docs/safemode.md

 Safemode represents a number of safety nets we have implemented into the chaos controller to help new and experienced users feel more confident deploying new disruptions to their environments.

-The Chaos Controller can be scary to use in production environments, but we learn a lot more running chaos experiments in our production environments.
-Considering this, having safety nets in place makes the entire process of running chaos experiments in high value environments a little safer.
+Chaos engineering can be scary to use in production environments, but we have learned a lot after using the chaos-controller for years.
+We've attempted to coalesce these lessons into safety nets that prevent common dangerous options.Having safety nets in place makes the entire process of running chaos experiments in high value environments a little safer.

-Safemoe will be added true by default and will require manual disabling of safety nets in order to bypass.
+Safemode is always enabled by default and will require manual disabling of safety nets in order to bypass.
 In the disruption schema we have `unsafeMode` which represents ways to remove the safety nets.
-`disableAll` is self-explainatory while the other disables in the unsafe schema represent each safety net which you may disable one by one.
+`unsafeMode.disableAll` turns off all safety nets.
+The other options under `unsafeMode` represent individual safety nets which can be disabled independently.
-Please take a look at the example below to see how to use the `unsafeMode` parameter.
+Please take a look at the example below to see how to use `unsafeMode`.

 ## Ignoring Safety Nets